joelparkerhenderson/issues/README.md

 ## What is an issue?

-For our teams the word "issue" is a generic catch all that includes for example:
+For our teams the word "issue" is a generic term such as:

+Examples:

 * A bug report
-* A ticket in a tracking tool
-* A task in a to-do list
-* A use case in a project plan
-* A user email that we want to handle
+* A customer complaint
-* A feedback comment that we want to handle
+* A security alert

+## Public or private?

+For many of our projects we use a public issue and a private issue.

+For a public issue:

+* Emphasize summarization.
+* Highlight actionable information.
+* Omit/redact all confidential information.

-* etc.
+* Emphasize thoroughness.
+* Highlight exploratory information; this helps find patterns across issues.
+* Include confidential information as approriate.

+## Score: priority, severity, magnitude

+We score each issue in ways that help us compare them, to know what we want to work on.
+There are a variety of ways to score, and here are some we've seen work well in practice.

+Score by a priority rank:

+  * Example: "Priority 1" means high priority, "Priority 2" means medium priority, "Priority 3" means low priority.

+  * An analogy is a todo list, where priority 1 is your highest priority.

+  * Pros: compatible with typical bug trackers.

+Score by a severity rating:

+  * Example: "Severity 1" means least, "Severity 5" means most.

+  * An analogy is movie ratings that use 1 star to 5 star.

+  * Pros: easy for everyone to understand, especially visually using stars.

+Score by magnitude scale:

+  * Example: magnitude 1 is trivial impoact, 9 is extreme impact.

+  * An analogy is the earthquake Richter scale.

+  * Pros: a suitably wide range, and a well-known analogy.

 ## Issue template